realnews-gateway/emergency-publishing-system/network-access-layer/session-init/README.md

 - Resist active probing
 - Avoid exposing backend infrastructure
 - Support region-aware negotiation strategies
+- Provide indistinguishability across platforms

 ---

 ## Summary

 The Session Initialization subsystem provides the secure and covert foundation for all communication.
-By combining transport negotiation, key exchange, authentication, and camouflage-aware bootstrap flows, it ensures that every session begins in a way that is indistinguishable from legitimate internet traffic and resilient to censorship.
+By combining transport negotiation, key exchange, authentication, replay protection, and camouflage-aware bootstrap flows, it ensures that every session begins in a way that is indistinguishable from legitimate internet traffic and resilient to censorship.
+Extensions for **timing camouflage** and **region-aware replay protection** further strengthen resilience in diverse environments.